Female Empowerment in Life Sciences (FELS) Network

 Day of BioMedical Research 2023

-Since 1996, the Department of BioMedical Research (DBMR) has held a Day of BioMedical Research.
-FELS had the pleasure to be part of this important event held on 6th July 2023.
-FELS actively participated in the event and introduced academic women to the network as well as to its concept and goals.
-FELS members had great conversation with women from different backgrounds and academic age.
+Since 1996, the Department of Biomedical Research (DBMR) has organized a Biomedical Research Day.
+FELS had the pleasure of participating in this important event in 2023.
+FELS actively participated in the event and introduced the network, its concept, and its goals to the female academics in attendance.
+FELS members engaged in lively discussions with women from diverse backgrounds and academic careers.

 • Commission for Equality of the Medical Faculty of the University Bern